zunis-anonymous/zunis/README.md

 ZüNIS: Normalizing flows for neural importance sampling
 ==============================

-ZüNIS Pytorch-based library for Monte-Carlo integration based on Neural imporance sampling [[1]](https://arxiv.org/abs/1808.03856).
+ZüNIS is a Pytorch-based library for Monte-Carlo integration based on Neural imporance sampling [[1]](https://arxiv.org/abs/1808.03856).
 In simple terms, we use artificial intelligence to compute integrals faster.